RogueRope/SurvivalGuide/volunteer.md

 ### Support

-Meeters and greeters, crowd control, tent oversight.
+Welcome committee and greeters, crowd control, tent oversight.
 Nudging people to do the right thing is your thing.
 You know **a smile accomplishes more than a grumble**.
 Candidates must agree to put on a fluorescent jacket.